joomla/accessibility/docs/custom-elements/Form-Toogle-switches.md

 ### Screen interaction
 * When the switch is selected, it receives focus.
 Focus is visible.
-* The states "pressed" and "not pressed" should be signaled graphically and labeled.
+* The states "pressed" and "not pressed" should be signalled, graphically and labeled.

 ### Keyboard Interaction
-* **Tab** - navigate between switches or other controls
+* **Tab** - navigate between switches and other controls
 * **Space** - toggle the state of the selected switch.

 ### Screenreader Interaction